puffyCid/artemis-api/artemis-docs/docs/API/Artifacts/windows.md

 ### getAmcache(path) -> Amcache[] | WindowsError

-Parse Amcache Registry file on the systemdrive.
+Parse Amcache Registry file on the system drive.
 You may provide an optional alternative path to the Amcache.hve file

 | Param | Type    | Description                           |
 | ----- | ------- | ------------------------------------- |
 | path  | string  | Optional path to an Amcache file      |

-### getBits(carve, path) -> Bits | WindowsError
+### getBits(carve, path) -> BitsInfo[] | WindowsError

 Parse Windows [BITS](../../Artifacts/Windows%20Artfacts/bits.md) data.
 Supports carving deleted entries.
 You may also provide an optional alternative path to the BITS database file.